Legal Advice for Compensation Insurance Claims & TPD Payouts

 In this legal context, negligence refers to the failure to exercise due care that a reasonable person would have done under similar circumstances.
 When this negligent behaviour harms another person in a public place, the injured person can recover compensation by making a public liability claim.

-For example, government bodies, such as local councils, are legally obligated to ensure the safety of their premises for those using them.
+For example, government bodies, such as local councils, are legally obligated to ensure the safety of their premises for the people who use them.

-In the following section of our public liability claims guide, we’ll look at how to know if you can make a claim.
+In the following section of our public liability claims guide, we examine how to make a claim.

 Public liability insurance claim icon